LM-CZ-Projects/SAE-11-12-web/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.